HenrikBechmann/react-infinite-grid-scroller/README.md

 # Key Features

 - vertical or horizontal scrolling
-- designed for "heavy" or "light" cell content (React components)
+- designed for both "heavy" and "light" cell content (React components)
 - supports both uniform and variable cell lengths (for both vertical and horizontal)
 - single or multiple rows or columns
 - limited sparse memory cache, to preserve content state, with an API